Table Of Contents

 Compared to Kubernetes, Docker Swarm features emphasize ease of use and simplicity.
 So, although Kubernetes and Docker share many similarities (from Manager nodes to ingress networking and load balancing), Docker Swarm is the more suitable option for organizations seeking an easier way to manage containers.

-Besides macOS and Windows, Docker containerization works on most other platforms.
+Besides macOS and Windows, Docker containerization is compatible with most other platforms.
 You can also run Docker containers on any OS and all major cloud providers, such as Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), and IBM Cloud.

 OpenShift is a group of containerization tools that simplifies container management and orchestration.
 It offers both cloud-based and self-managed container orchestration capabilities.
-It functions as both a Platform-as-a-service (PaaS) and containerization solution.
+It functions as both a Platform-as-a-Service (PaaS) and a containerization solution.

 Yet part of it is also built on Docker.

 With the OpenShift Container Platform, you get superior security, built-in monitoring, unified policy management, and compatibility with Kubernetes container workloads.
-The platform is also fast, offers self-service provisioning, and comes with networking plugins out of the box.
+The platform is also fast, offers self-service provisioning, and comes with networking plugins pre-installed.
 Also, because OpenShift integrates with numerous systems, there is little risk of vendor lock-in.

 There’s more.
 OpenShift OKD, the open-source project, enables developers to build, test, and deploy applications to the cloud.
 It also supports Node.js, Go, Ruby, PHP, Python, Java, and Perl programming languages.
 Still, OpenShift may be ideal for organizations that have dealt with, use, or plan to use Red Hat products, like CentOS and Fedora.